AmariahAK/wisdom-drop/README.md

 # Motivational, Dreams, Inspiration, Future Wisdom of the Day (December 26 2025)
 > "The future belongs to those who believe in the beauty of their dreams."
 > — Eleanor Roosevelt

+# Samurai Code, Bushidō, Courage, Resolve, Honor Wisdom of the Day (December 27 2025)
+> "Bushidō is realized in the presence of death.
+In the case of having to choose between life and death, one should choose death.
+There is no other reasoning.
+Move on with determination."
+> — From the Hagakure (The Book of the Samurai) by Yamamoto Tsunetomo